rv355/cnn_splitting_optimization/README.md

 python3 -m pip install -r requirements.txt
 ```

-Modify the settings in the `settings.json` file as per your setup and run `cnn_split_optimize.py` to get the optimal results.
+Modify the settings in the `settings.json` file as per your setup and use the `CNNSplitOptimizer` class in `cnn_split_optimize.py` in your code to get the optimal results.

 ## Output
 ```